The Sustainable Procurement Duty, outlined in the Procurement Reform (Scotland) Act 2014, requires you to think about how you can improve the:

 Sustainable Procurement is successful where its importance is made equal to other areas of commodity/service profiling e.g. quality, technical specifications and commercial objectives.

-There are always different options available to you when examining how to achieve this balance.
-While many will be commodity/service specific, the primary considerations of the Sustainable Procurement Duty (when Profiling the Commodity/Service) are:
+While many options will be commodity/service specific, the primary considerations of the Sustainable Procurement Duty (when Profiling the Commodity/Service) are:

 There are a number of areas procurement can influence to improve environmental, social and/or economic factors.
 These are listed below and more information can be found in the Sustainable Procurement Duty Index.